zakilur/helm-charts/docs/Getting Started.md

 If you want to deploy a Helm chart for a single service without the entire service mesh, you need to make sure that your `custom.yaml` `globals.sidecar.envvars` key contains all of the necessary global defaults for the sidecar environment variables.
 You can just copy these values from our `example-custom.yaml` file.
 Otherwise, the sidecar for the single service will only contain the environment variables that are different for that service.
 This will most likely break your sidecar installation, so be sure that you set these values.

-## 3. Add the Decipher Helm Repo to Helm
+## 3. Add the Decipher Helm repository to your local `helm` CLI

-You will need to add the Decipher Helm repo to `helm` running on your machine.
-Run the following command, replacing the username and password with the Decipher LDAP credentials you've been provided.
+You'll need to add the Decipher Helm repository to your local `helm`.
+Run the following command, replacing username/password with your Decipher LDAP credentials.

 ```bash
 helm repo add decipher https://nexus.production.deciphernow.com/repository/helm-hosted --username <ldap username> --password <ldap password>
 ```

-This allows you to install the dependency charts of Grey Matter.
+This allows you to install Grey Matter charts that are versioned and published to Decipher's hosted helm repository.

-## 4. Install Dependencies
+## 4. Install Helm chart dependencies

 If you are deploying a chart like `greymatter` with dependencies defined in `requirements.yaml`, you need to run: